MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 If we had a large data set containing expenditure data in an .xdf file, we could use exactly the same transformation code; the only changes in the call to **rxDataStep** would be the *inData* and the addition of an *outFile* for the newly created data set.

-Sometimes it is useful to use computed values as part of a transformation.
-For example, you might want to impute missing values, replacing any omissions with the variable mean.
-Let’s look at a simple data frame example; again the same basic code could be used for a huge data set.
+## Impute values

-First create a data set with missing values:
+A common use case is replace missing values with the variable mean.
+This example uses generated data in a simple data frame.

 	# Create a data frame with missing values
 	set.seed(59)